Prajakt-Khawase/Project-Managment-Made-Easy/README.md

 <hr>

 ### Project Objectives:
-To develop a site for managing the insurance policies of customer
+To develop a site for managing the insurance policies of customers.

 <hr>